electric-sql/electric/README.md

 #### Postgres as a real-time database

 Go back to your postgres client and update a row.
-It'll instantly be reflected in your React app!
+It'll instantly be synced to your component!

 ```sql
 UPDATE foo SET name = 'James' WHERE id = 2;